Key Takeaways (TLDR)

 - Use on LinkedIn, as a social post, in various places on your website, etc.

 This doesn’t need to be a fancy document!
-And you can give yourself plenty of space to try different variations!

 Examples of Short Versions

 Hi!
-I’m Emily Aborn, a Content Copywriter who works with relationship-based, small businesses to amplify their website and marketing messaging to grow their impact and build community.
+I’m Emily Aborn, a Small Business Copywriter who works with relationship-based, small businesses to amplify their website and marketing messaging to grow their impact and build community.
 I love taking your mission, vision, ideas, and personality and weaving it together to create compelling copy that connects with the clients you LOVE working with!

 Essential #1) Name and Professional Title